jacylang/jon/README.md

 ```
 #### Type shortcuts

-There're two ways to specify type of value in schema.
+There're 4 ways to specify type of value in schema.

 **#1**
 ```yaml